-At Console & Associates, believe innocent car accident victims in Newark shouldn’t have to handle the claims process alone.
+At Console & Associates, we believe innocent car accident victims in Newark shouldn’t have to handle the claims process alone.
 We help clients through every phase of the settlement process, from identifying the defendant to arguing for better compensation.
+That’s exactly how we have recovered more than $100,000,000 for our clients.

 You can get the money you deserve without paying out of pocket for legal representation or spending hours of your own time fighting a legal battle.
 Contact us today for your free initial consultation.